“Let thy food be thy medicine”. In this oft-quoted message from the great philosopher Hippocrates lie some true pearls of wisdom.

 In order for your GI tract to do its job well, it requires an appropriately balanced microbiome.

-To help keep those microbes in balance, it’s important to selectively feed the good ones.
+To help keep those microbes in balance, it’s important to selectively feed the good "bugs".

 Complex carbohydrates are an excellent source of prebiotics, specific types of fiber that the good bacteria in your gut enjoy.